ChristianLempa/cheat-sheets/docker/docker-file.md

 # syntax=docker/dockerfile:1
 ```

-# New feature in 1.3 HereDocs
+# New feature in 1.4 Here-Documents

 ```GO
 RUN <<EOF